Lecture Notes

 I found the following descriptions of tricks in various pockets of Flash's clothing that the health department made me send out for fumigation.
 Flash has hinted at the existence of a script for a video he was supposed to shoot in Sacramento, and these may have been earmarked for that project.
 I'm not entirely sure why the video was never produced, but I have seen a picture of Mr. Mildew at the reception desk at A-1 Video with the words "call security" written across it in bold lettering.

-In there present form, they could form the nucleus of a set of lecture notes.
+In their present form, they could form the nucleus of a set of lecture notes.
 I present them here without further comment.

 The Knitted Queen